MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 manager: mijacobs
 ms.subservice: general-ide
 ms.topic: tutorial
-ms.date: 03/29/2024
+ms.date: 09/19/2024
 #customer intent: As a developer, I want to learn how to use controls with layout elements in a Visual Studio WinForms project in C# or VB.
 ---
-# Tutorial: Add controls to the picture viewer Windows Forms app in Visual Studio
+# Tutorial: Add controls to the picture viewer Windows Forms App (.NET Framework) in Visual Studio

 In this series of three tutorials, you create a Windows Forms application that loads a picture and displays it.
 The Visual Studio Integrated Design Environment (IDE) provides the tools you need to create the app.